achannarasappa/blog/source/_posts/functional-programming-in-go-with-generics.md

 > programming paradigm where programs are constructed by applying and composing functions.

-In more concrete terms, there's a few key attributes to functional programming:
+In more concrete terms, there's a few key characteristics to functional programming:

   * **pure functions** - a function that when called with the same input always returns the same output with no shared state, mutable data, or side effects
   * **immutable data** - data is never reassigned or changed after creation
   * **function composition** - combining multiple functions together to apply logic to data
   * **declarative over imperative** - express *what* the function must do without defining *how* to achieve it

-For more detailed information on Functional Programming, gave a look at these two great articles that describe it at length with examples: [What is Functional Programming?](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) and [Functional Go](https://medium.com/@geisonfgfg/functional-go-bc116f4c96a4)
+For more detailed information on Functional Programming, have a look at these two great articles that describe it at length with examples: [What is Functional Programming?](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-functional-programming-7f218c68b3a0) and [Functional Go](https://medium.com/@geisonfgfg/functional-go-bc116f4c96a4)

 ### What are the benefits of functional programming?